Skip to content

 Terminal window

-jjj solution assign "Add search index" --reviewer @alice
+jjj critique new "Add search index" "Review requested" --reviewer @alice

 4. Ask Alice to review: she runs jjj status and sees your solution in the REVIEW queue.
 When she raises a critique, you’ll see it in BLOCKED.
-When all critiques are resolved and she signs off, you can jjj submit.
+When all critiques are resolved, she signs off with jjj solution lgtm "Add search index", and you can approve.

 6. Tracking a Milestone